albertllousas/functional-domain-driven-design/README.md

     - `Evaluate Loan policy`: Whenever a risk credit and customer eligibility have been assessed we are able to decide if we approve the loan.

-In summary, an idea of how our solution will look like.
+In summary, an idea of how our solution will look like in terms of software components.

 ### Business Workflows as pipelines